publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12B/m__us_usc_t43_s620.md

 >             “(A)  __In general__  __.—__

->             If a condition described in subparagraph (B) occurs, the Agreement and Contract shall not be nullified or terminated.
+>             If a condition described in subparagraph (B) occurs, the Agreement shall not be nullified or terminated.

 >             “(B)  __Conditions__  __.—__